 The effective management of diabetic foot ulcers to prevent recurrence and amputation requires coordinated and specialized interprofessional collaboration between care settings (primary care, inpatient, and outpatient).
-An integrated approach acknowledges that no one specialist possesses all of the skills and knowledge to effectively manage and treat people with diabetic foot ulcers.
+An integrated approach recognizes that a single specialist does not have all of the skills and knowledge to effectively manage and treat people with diabetic foot ulcers.
 The members of the team do not need to operate at a single location.
 People will require access to different types and levels of care, depending on their level of risk.
 People who have peripheral neuropathy and a history of foot ulcers or amputation, as well as people who have an active diabetic foot ulcer or complication, require access to a team that specializes in diabetic foot care and includes experts from many disciplines working together.